 Tapering and session planning to consider recovery and avoiding overuse

-Considering our daily movement patterns: are our bodies adapting to staying fixed in one position all day (i.e. sitting, driving, standing) for hours on end?
+Considering our daily movement patterns: are our bodies adapting to staying fixed in one position (i.e., sitting, driving, standing) for hours on end?
 How is this affecting our long-term “muscle memory” and interfering with our training?